TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/dashboard-config.md

 Type: `string`<br />

 The URL to the host.
 It must be in the form: http://domain:port.
-Set this value only if you need to use external Tyk Identity Brokerr
+Set this value only if you need to use external Tyk Identity Broker

 ### identity_broker.host.secret
 EV: <b>TYK_DB_TIB_HOST_SECRET</b><br />